ThibautStark/PFE/README.md

 For our study, we chose to use a simple form of resnet on the cifar10 dataset.
 We made this choice for its simplicity in usage and how much this dataset and this network architecture are widespread in the deeplearning community.  <br />
 ![Practical Application](readme_images/12.PNG "Practical application")  <br />

-With those choices and commun hyperparameters, we obtain after a simple training without watermarking thoses results, which will serve as our contrl trial <br />
+With those choices and commun hyperparameters, we obtain after a simple training without watermarking thoses results, which will serve as our control trial <br />
 ![ResultsWithoutWatermark](readme_images/16.PNG "ResultsWithoutWatermark")

 # Blackbox watermarking